ruehlef/ML-Oxford-2020/README.md

 # Supplementary material for the Lecture "Introduction to ML for Physicists"

 The syllabus of the course is available [here](./Syllabus.pdf).
 The repo also contains the exercises and solutions of the course.
+The course is based on my Physics Report [Data science applications to string theory](https://www.sciencedirect.com/science/article/pii/S0370157319303072?via%3Dihub).
+If you find the code provided here useful in your research, please consider [citing it](./PhysicsReport.bib).

 ## Week 5